influxdata/docs-v2/content/influxdb/v2.0/process-data/task-options.md

 ## every

 The interval at which the task runs.
-This option also determines when the task first starts to run, depending on the specified time([duration literal](/influxdb/cloud/reference/flux/language/lexical-elements/#duration-literals)).
+This option also determines when the task first starts to run, depending on the specified time (in [duration literal](/influxdb/cloud/reference/flux/language/lexical-elements/#duration-literals)).

 _**Data type:** Duration_

 ```js
 option task = {